jwoglom/tconnectsync-heroku/README.md

 When asking for help, please be ready to copy-and-paste the output of the `check_login` URL referenced above which contains diagnostic information which may help to solve your issue(s).

+## Updating synchronization features

+By default, tconnectsync-heroku will upload the following data from your pump to Nightscout:
+* Basal events
+* Bolus events

+Tconnectsync supports additional so-called _synchronization features_ which enable it to send additional pump data into Nightscout.
+[You can see a list of these features here](https://github.com/jwoglom/tconnectsync#What-Gets-Synced).

+To set custom synchronization features, go into your Heroku Config Vars settings (Settings > Reveal Config Vars) and add a key and value with the following:

+* Key: `TCONNECTSYNC_HEROKU_FEATURES`
+* Value: a comma-separated list of features, without spaces. e.g., `BASAL,BOLUS,PUMP_EVENTS`

+If you don't set this value, tconnectsync-heroku will default to tconnectsync's default synchronization features (only basal and bolus data).

 ## Updating to a new version

+Updates are made frequently to tconnectsync to correct bugs or add new features.
+When some time has past after setting up tconnectsync-heroku and you want to ensure you are up to date, follow these instructions:

 To update your Heroku instance of tconnectsync, perform the following steps.
 This is a tconnectsync specific version of the "Deploy using Heroku Git"